raspberrypilearning/magic-8-ball/worksheet.md

-# Make your own Digital Magic 8 Ball
+# Make a Digital Magic 8 Ball

 In this activity you will build your own Magic 8 Ball using your Raspberry Pi, a Sense HAT, and some Python code.
 A Magic 8 Ball is a toy which you ask a closed question to, then shake, and it will give you a prediction.